 Nancy Drew Interactive Mysteries (Available for digital download and disc format)

 Featuring beloved literary sleuth Nancy Drew, these mystery games put players on the case of some seriously puzzling mysteries!
 Kids will be so engrossed as they explore haunted castles, spooky caves, and other fascinating settings, they won’t even realize they’re building math, memory, and logic skills as they unravel secrets and follow a trail of clues to the truth.

 Made for ages 10 and up, each themed mystery contains puzzles, riddles, and other stimulating challenges that are woven into mystery stories kids will love.

 Sim City (PC, Xbox, PlayStation)

 Sim City is a sandbox strategy game that starts out simple but blossoms into a layered and complex game experience.
 The game teaches kids about city planning, topics of engineering, property zoning, and community operations.
 It’s considered one of the best simulations out there, and for country kids that haven’t yet had access to a big city, it can be not only a fun and educational experience, but an eye-opening one.

 If you want to take the gaming experience a step further, consider introducing your kids to the possibility of making their own.
-With courses in Roblox coding, Minecraft modding with Java, Fortnite camp, and other game design summer programs and development classes, there are plenty of options to align with your child’s interests.
+With online courses in Roblox coding, Minecraft modding with Java, and other video game courses for kids, there are plenty of options to align with your child’s interests.